Jumbub/game-of-life-js/readme.md

 4.96s | still | devtools window
 4.96s | still | random window

-> Disabling the mouse listeners in `mouse.ts` had no noticable effect on the results
+> Disabling the mouse listeners in `mouse.ts` had no measurable effect on the results

-Doing these tests again , yields a boring new set of results.

-I decided to re-visit this test with the current [source](https://github.com/Jumbub/game-of-life-js/commit/09e3a15157109f31dac01818aa38efd011938f46) and to my surprise, the issue of difference performance based on which window you hover is "gone".
+Later on, during this [commit](https://github.com/Jumbub/game-of-life-js/commit/353d0caf2ef05bda7c8401b3553a3822a0adc5a7), I decided to re-run these tests, and found that there was no longer a gap in "still mouse" performance.

 ~time | mouse state | mouse over
 --- | --- | ---